 1. If you go to analytics right now, it will pull the latest data

 2. If you revisit the same report anytime within the next 1 hour, you will see the same cached data

 3. If you revisit the same report anytime after 1 hour, the analytics report will be refreshed

 4. If you revisit the same report but add a new criterion (ex. include this new channel), analytics will then recalculate

 Metrics displayed are not fixed, meaning that the analytics can change from one time to another due to the granularity of the segments (duration).
 So for example, if the inactivity period is set to 5 days and you are watching analytics for the current week, the analytics are going to fluctuate until the selected period is at least past by 5 days.

+Other reasons for metrics changing might be adding/removing a tag, unassigning, and archiving.
 For example, in the Conversations tab, if you tagged a conversation after a selected time frame of the report, the time frame selected will still reflect the tag in the tag table.

 The analytics track each teammate who replies in a conversation, regardless of the official assignee of the conversation.
 If a conversation is assigned to Mary, but Sophia responds because she is unavailable, Sophia will get a reaction and a response time.